 Use ANA's own website when searching for ANA tickets

-All Nippon Airways are generally quite restrictive when it comes to releasing award inventory to partner airlines.
-Members of ANA Mileage Club and Elite members in particular have access to more award seats.
-When searching for ANA award tickets only use the search engine on ANA’s website (follow the link and then log in to your account).
+All Nippon Airways is generally quite restrictive when it comes to releasing award inventory to partner airlines.
+Members of ANA Mileage Club — Elite members in particular — have access to more award seats.
+When searching for ANA award tickets, only use the search engine on ANA’s website (follow the link and then log in to your account).